Skip to content

 return;

 The idle state means the button is currently released.
 It only cares about one thing: was a press signal detected?
-If so, record the timestamp and enter the debounce state.
+If so, record the timestamp and enter the debouncing state.

-This state outputs nothing and triggers no events.
-It simply "waits."
+This state produces no output and triggers no events.
+It is just "waiting."

 cpp